 Months of entry

-The MA in History covers a wide range of topics from the Middle Ages onwards.
-The wide-ranging expertise of Swansea University’s historians offers the study of British, European, American and World History.
+The wide-ranging expertise of Swansea University's historians offers the study of British, European, American or Asian History.
 The MA allows students to explore the history of art and culture, empire, gender, politics, religion, sexuality and science.

 Modules on the course typically include: